上岸

 Made It to Shore / Finally Made It

 Imagine you've been thrashing in shark-infested waters for years — the sharks being China's brutal exam system — and you finally drag yourself onto dry land.
-That's 上岸.
+Emerging around 2022, that's 上岸.
 Originally meaning to swim ashore, it became the go-to slang for passing high-stakes tests like the gaokao retake, graduate entrance exam (考研), or the notoriously competitive civil service exam.
 It carries equal parts relief, triumph, and the exhausted grin of someone who almost didn't make it.

 Cultural Context